Tuesday, March 27, 2007

 Indian Movies At Oscars - Introduction

-Recently me and a few of my friends (Raghuveer, Bhanu Kishore, Swetha and Mounika) disturbed by the fact that India never won an Oscar decided to present a case study on the "Position of India at the Oscars" in a Non-Technical seminar at our college.
+Recently few of my friends (Raghuveer, Bhanu Kishore, Swetha and Mounika) and I disturbed by the fact that India never won an Oscar decided to present a case study on the "Position of India at the Oscars" in a Non-Technical seminar at our college.
 This and the following few articles are about it.

 The Academy Awards popularly known as the Oscars, are the most prominent and most watched film awards ceremony in the world.
 Awarded annually by the Academy of Motion Picture Arts and Sciences (AMPAS) since 1929 in Los Angeles.
 It recognizes excellence in many aspects of motion picture making such as acting, directing and screenwriting.
 AMPAS is a professional honorary organization which as of 2007 has a voting membership of 5,830.
 Actors (with a membership of 1,311) make up the largest voting block at 22%.
 The votes have been tabulated and certified by the auditing firm PricewaterhouseCoopers.